PKU-YuanGroup/MagicTime/README.md

 ## 📣 News
 * ⏳⏳⏳ Training a stronger model with the support of [Open-Sora Plan](https://github.com/PKU-YuanGroup/Open-Sora-Plan).
 * ⏳⏳⏳ Release the training code of MagicTime.
 * `[2026.03.08]`  👋 We introduct [Helios](https://github.com/PKU-YuanGroup/Helios), a breakthrough video generation model that achieves minute-scale, high-quality video synthesis at **19.5 FPS on a single H100** GPU — without relying on conventional long video anti-drifting strategies or standard video acceleration techniques.
+Welcome to check [Technical Report](https://huggingface.co/papers/2603.04379)!
 * `[2025.04.08]`  🔥 We have updated our technical report.
 Please click [here](https://arxiv.org/abs/2404.05014) to view it.
 * `[2025.03.28]`  🔥 MagicTime has been accepted by **TPAMI**, and we will update arXiv with more details soon, keep tuned!
 * `[2024.07.29]`  We add *batch inference* to [inference_magictime.py](https://github.com/PKU-YuanGroup/MagicTime/blob/main/inference_magictime.py) for easier usage.